 This twenty-two-word poem by Megan Falley doesn’t play around.
 Falley describes the first sexual encounter between two lovers and a resulting realization.

-DIY: Funny Dirty Poems
+Funny Dirty Poems

-You don’t have to be a recognized and revered poet to come up with dirty poems.
+You don’t have to be a recognized and revered poet to come up with good dirty poems.
 Here are a few templates to follow to come up with your own creative verse.

 Dirty “Roses Are Red…” Poems